oliverpurschke/restart19_contacts/README.md

 # Restart-19 contacts
-R-scripts for preparation, analysis and visualization of the UWB-contact tracer data within Restart-19 project
+R-scripts for the preparation, analysis and visualization of the UWB-contact tracer data within the Restart-19 project